Crypto Investing

 Is crypto taxed in Cyprus?

 Cyprus is another country that has attracted cryptocurrency enthusiasts due to its favorable business environment and low tax rates.
-However, when it comes to the taxation of cryptocurrencies, Cyprus follows the guidelines set by the European Union.
+However, for the taxation of cryptocurrencies, Cyprus follows the guidelines set by the European Union.

 In Cyprus, cryptocurrencies are treated as assets for tax purposes.
 This means that any profit made from selling or exchanging cryptocurrencies is subject to capital gains tax.
 The capital gains tax rate in Cyprus can vary depending on the individual’s income level and the length of time the cryptocurrency was held.